No one likes hearing “you should smile more.”

 If you don’t usually walk around with a natural grin, smiling can feel unnatural and forced.
 It doesn’t necessarily mean you’re unhappy or upset – maybe it’s just not how you like to present yourself.

-For many people, smiling makes them feel vulnerable – especially if they have less than perfect teeth.
+In addition, for many people smiling makes them feel vulnerable – especially if they have less than perfect teeth.

 Not comfortable with your current smile?
 There’s a solution for that, too.

 6 Health Benefits of Smiling and Laughing You May Not Know About

 Most people would probably agree that it’s a little rude to tell someone they would be prettier or more attractive if they smiled more often.

 Instead, this list will focus on how the benefits of smiling can improve your overall life, emotional well-being, and the psyche of those you encounter on a daily basis.